 UVF's various academic departments also host clubs and organizations.
 Some are professional organizations, such as the American Association of Christian Counselors chapter, while others center around vocational interest, such as the Social Work Club.
-Curtain Call, the drama club, produces two theatrical events on campus each year.
 Academic clubs receive approval through and report to their respective academic departments.